obsidian-tasks-group/obsidian-tasks/docs/Advanced/SQL Columns.md

 ### String Types

 This is the simplest type and will work as you expect for strings.
-As you can access JavaScript functions you can also use all the Javascript functions alongside the SQL ones.
+As you can access JavaScript functions you can also use all the JavaScript functions alongside the SQL ones.

 ### Date Types